seven-dillenia/DAI-Codex/README.md

 ⬜️ Distinct view for iPad/Tablets

-## Contact
+## Keeping up to date

+I post updates of the app over on my twitter.

-If you have found any issues/bugs with the app, contact me via twitter (:
+Also, if you have found any issues/bugs with the app, feel free to contact me over there (:

 [Twitter](https://twitter.com/leechuyem)